$49 – $229

 One of the most promising solutions put forward in recent years is CBD.

 A study done in 2013 noticed a correlation between regular cannabis use and a lower incidence of metabolic syndrome, obesity, and diabetes – despite the users generally having poorer diets than average .
-We’ve since discovered that many of these effects are due to the CBD content of the marijuana they were using.

-Here, we investigate the causes of diabetes, and how CBD can be used to improve the quality of life of someone suffering from this serious medical condition.
+Here, we investigate the causes of diabetes, and how CBD can be used to improve the quality of life of someone suffering from this medical condition.

 CBD oil has many benefits regarding diabetes, and there are even a few pharmaceuticals in the pipeline that use synthetic cannabinoids as an active ingredient.